This section covers frequently asked questions relating to professional registration.

 You can contact a professional registration advisor if you have any questions about your application.
 PRAs are members with detailed knowledge of the requirements and routes to professional registration.
 They are able to review individual cases and advise on whether a candidate is ready to apply to the IET for professional registration.
 They will also be able to advise on the presentation aspect of making a formal application.

-You will need to choose two supporters who have detailed and up to date knowledge of your work so that all the information in the application can be verified.
+You will need to choose a supporter who has detailed and up to date knowledge of your work so that all the information in the application can be verified.
+Optionally, you may ask a further two supporters to endorse the details in your application.

 Please see below who may act in the role of supporter: